SAIS-S2S-Technology/Roadmap/README.md

 # START HERE

 SAIS.Technology S2S is a student-to-student (S2S) education platform focusing on tech-policy and located at the [Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
 We provide policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.
-Until our official launch in September 2018, our web presence is only on GitHub.
+Until our official launch in September 2018, GitHub is our only web presence.

 ### Why we exist